b-m-f/WirtBot/Website/content/docs/README.md

 ---

-# What is Wirt?
+# What is WirtBot®?

+The WirtBot is a system designed to take you into Cyberspace safely.
-Wirt is a system to allow secure communication between any devices you might have - over the internet.
+Think of it as a core component that will allow you yo extend your LAN over the whole internet.

-It is designed in 2 parts, a WirtBot® that is easily reachable via the internet and the WirtUI to configure.

-- Head over [here](/docs/how-does-it-work) to understand how it works.
+It has a few properties that make this safe and secure:

+- Based on WireGuard® to have battle tested cryptography protecting your traffic.
+No eavesdropping
+- You choose who is part of the network.
+Its impossible to join without your knowledge
+- Stealthy as Sam Fisher.
+Its there, but no one will know.
+No open ports except for WireGuard, which can not be port-scanned.
+- High speed.
+By having WireGuard integrated directly into the Linux Kernel, which a WirtBot uses, your network will be blazing fast.

+Convinced?
+Want a WirtBot?

-- Check out [this page](/docs/setup) to set it up yourself
+Check out [this page](/docs/setup) to set one up with the provided installer.
+Its completely free (Except for the server/VPS you need to rent)!
-- The [FAQ page](/docs/setup) should hopefully answer any other questions

 Still got questions?
 Reach me at `contact at wirt.network`.